-Facebook plays a central role in modern infidelity.
-The average user spends 50 minutes a day on the site, more time than they do on any other leisure activity except for watching TV or movies.
-Extreme amounts of usage has been shown to lead to skew perceptions of reality and enable furtive communications.
-Moreover, Facebook encourages the cultivation of “back burners,” people prospective cheaters size up for future affairs.
+The average user spent two hours and 22 minutes a day on social media in 2019, more time than they do on any other leisure activity except for watching TV or movies.
+Extreme amounts of usage have been shown to skew perceptions of reality and enable furtive communications.
+Moreover, such social networks as Instagram, Facebook, Twitter, and even LinkedIn encourages the cultivation of “back burners,” people prospective cheaters size up for future affairs.
 The proof is in the divorce proceedings: In 2014, a British study revealed that the social media giant was cited in a third of U.K. separation cases.
+Numbers have risen since.

 “The majority of people going online aren’t posting about their woes or their struggles,” Cravens says.
-“It’s mostly ‘I’m on vacation’, or ‘I did this wonderful thing’, or ‘Here’s this great meal that I’m having.’
+“It’s mostly ‘I’m on vacation,’ or ‘I did this wonderful thing,’ or ‘Here’s this great meal that I’m having.’
 This version of life often looks more attractive than the unedited real one of the person scrolling through the feed.
-“If you’re doubting your relationship or your own happiness, you go to Facebook and you look at somebody else, you may think, ‘Wow, they have it all together,” Craven said.
-“They’re this happy, attractive person.’ ”
+“If you’re doubting your relationship or your own happiness, you go to Facebook and you look at somebody else, you may think, ‘Wow, they have it all together,’ ” Craven says. “ ‘They’re this happy, attractive person.’ ”

 “It starts as an innocent conversation of ‘How’s life?
-What have you been doing the last 20 years?’,” Cravens says.
+What have you been doing the last 20 years?’ ” Cravens says.
 “Very quickly, over computer-mediated communication, it develops into ‘Well, marriage is hard and I’m not happy.’
-‘Oh, no, neither am I.’
+‘Oh, no, neither am I.’ ”

-Chris says he started his relationship with by simply posting a “Happy Birthday” on her wall.
+Chris says he started his relationship by simply posting a “Happy Birthday” on her wall.
 She responded by thanking him in a DM and then the chat began from there.
 “We had a familiarity from working with one another and it just kind of spun out from there,” he says.
 “It gradually became flirtatious over time.”

-Dibble is Assistant Professor of Communications at Hope College and the researcher who coined the term “Back Burner”.
-In his 2014 study, Using Modern Technology to Keep In Touch with Back Burners: An Investment Model Analysis, Dibble found that, while men are likely to have nearly twice the number of back burners as women, both genders have them.
+Dibble is assistant professor of communications at Hope College and the researcher who coined the term “back burner.”
+In his 2014 study, Using Modern Technology to Keep in Touch With Back Burners: An Investment Model Analysis, Dibble found that, while men are likely to have nearly twice the number of back burners as women, both genders have them.
 Of the more than 300 people surveyed for the study, nearly all of them said they’d had sexual conversations with at least two people outside of their partner.